FinYang/yangzhuoranyang.com/content/software/_index.md

 The R packages I've contributed.
 All of them are on GitHub and some of them are on CRAN.

-## R Toolbox
+## Non-parametric estimation

-* [lazytype](http://pkg.yangzhuoranyang.com/lazytype/): Provides addins for inserting code and running code in a different manner, and functions to allow interaction between scripts and between script and rmarkdown file.
+* [ycevo](https://github.com/FinYang/ycevo): Provides a range of functions to facilitate the non-parametric estimation of the discount rate, and yield curve, of CRSP Bond Data.
+(CRAN coming soon)

 ## Time series analysis packages
 * [tsfeatures](https://pkg.robjhyndman.com/tsfeatures/): Time Series Feature Extraction. [[CRAN](https://cloud.r-project.org/package=tsfeatures)]